jaluoto/Make-AppVArpEntries/README.md

 # Make-AppVArpEntries
 A PowerShell script to create Uninstall registry entries for installed App-V packages.

-Makes App-V packages visible and uninstallable from the Programs and Features a.k.a Add/Remove Programs a.k.a ARP window.
+Makes App-V packages visible and uninstallable from the Programs and Features a.k.a Add/Remove Programs a.k.a ARP menu.

 ## What's the use case?